 - Canned food is the easiest option

-- Put the mylar bags of kibble into 5 gallon buckets.
+- Put the Mylar bags of kibble into food grade 5 gallon buckets.
 This protects the food from damage, such as from getting torn open during structural damage to the home.

 Stockpiling Water for Your Pet